Educational Requirements

 Education Requirements for a Technical Sales Representative

-A career as a Technical Sales Representative typically requires a blend of technical knowledge and sales skills.
-Here's a breakdown of the educational qualifications:
+To become a successful Technical Sales Representative in India, a combination of technical knowledge and sales skills is essential.
+Here's a breakdown of the typical educational path:

 -